longlinht/AndroidInterviewQ-A/AndroidInterviewQ-A.md

 ### Can one application access other app database directly?
 Content provider is a mechanism to access apps data by out side world. even if data is stored in internal memory of app, it is possible to access it through this component.

-Note: Directly with out using content provider, accessing database is not possible.
+Note: Directly without using content provider, accessing database is not possible.

 ------